17 August 2021

 Is it safe for people who are taking immunosuppressant medication to receive a COVID-19 vaccine?

 Yes, the Pfizer/BioNTech, Oxford/AstraZeneca and Moderna vaccines are all considered suitable for people who are living with psoriasis and/or psoriatic arthritis regardless of whether they are receiving drugs that affect the immune system (such as methotrexate and biologic injections, for example) or not.

 People who are receiving drugs which affect the immune system are not able to receive live (also known as 'attenuated') vaccines, however the Pfizer/BioNTech, Oxford AstraZeneca and Moderna vaccines are not live vaccines.
 Non-live vaccines can generally be given safely to people receiving drugs that affect the immune system (such as methotrexate and biologic injections, for example), however further study is required to understand how well the vaccines work in the context of these medications.

 For further reassurance on this point, please refer to the British Society for Immunology statement on COVID-19 vaccines for patients who are immunocompromised or immunosuppressed

 Will a COVID-19 vaccine be effective in people who are taking immunosuppressant medication?

-The only uncertainty we have with the COVID-19 vaccines is whether they will be as effective in people who are taking immunosuppressive medications (such as methotrexate and biologic injections, for example).
+It is not yet known whether taking an immunosuppressant (such as methotrexate) or biologic medication reduces the effectiveness of COVID-19 vaccines.
 Trials to date have not included people taking drugs that affect the immune system and thus vaccine efficacy in this specific population will need to be established.